gowtham28122004/kairon-qualifying-assignment/README.md

 Find the .env.example file in the project folder.
 Rename it to simply .env.
 Open the new .env file and paste your personal API keys for GOOGLE_API_KEY and TAVILY_API_KEY.
 The LangSmith key is optional but highly recommended for debugging.
-⚠️ Important Security Note: The .gitignore file is configured to prevent your .env file from ever being uploaded to GitHub.
-Never share your .env file publicly.

 6. How to Run the Application
 Once the setup is complete and your virtual environment is active, run the following command in your terminal: